angferna/angferna/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a Data Engineer Intern for USAA
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cloud Computing & AI Modelling
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: linkedin.com/in/angel-n-fernandes
-- 😄 Pronouns: ...
+- 😄 Pronouns: She / Her / Hers
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I was raised in Kuwait
 -->